weazel02/Blackjack/README.md

 # Blackjack
-A web based memorization game inspired by the rules of Blackjack
+A web based memorization game inspired by the rules of Blackjack!